mukhal/mukhal.github.io/_posts/2019-8-11-Whats-Wrong-With-Current-NLP.md

 One might argue, however, that as long as an approach produces good results, whether it's similar or not to how humans learn doesn't actually matter.
 Maybe, but I presume that if we aim at building machines that achieve human-level intelligence, we must not get carried away with approaches that are singinifcantly dissimilar to the way our brains work.

+### Do we Have TRUE Language Understanding?
+The previous point leads us to this question: If we do not

+### Low-resource languages
+The previous point leads us to this question: If we do not

 ### High Carbon Footprint
 Believe it or not, but training these models has a negative effect on the environment. [(Strubell et. al)](https://arxiv.org/pdf/1906.02243.pdf) compare the estimated $CO_2$ emissions from training Big Transformer architecture to emissions caused by other $CO_2$ sources.
 Suprisingly, training a single Transformer arhcitectue with neural architecture search emits approximately 6.0x the amount of $CO_2$ emitted through the lifetime of a car.
 <img src="/images/carbon-footprint.png" width="400" height="300" />